Strive-School/ai_mar21/M4_Feature_Eng/06. FeatSel & DimRed/Exercise - Predict Future Sales Day 1.md

 4. Fill NaNs with zeros: `.fillna(0)`
 5. Limit your predictions to the range [0,...,20]: `.clip(lower=0, upper=20)`

+## Submit on Kaggle

-If you do it correctly, you'll get precisely 1.16777 on the public leaderboard.
+If you do it correctly, you'll get precisely **1.16777** on the public leaderboard.

-## Submit on Eduflow

-When you finish your notebook, push it to your Github repo, copy the link and submit it to the eduflow task.